MeghnaM/senior-design/server_access.md

 username: `stockboxadmin`
 password: `ehmsm2as`
 4. voila, you should be good to go.
 If you have any questions lmk and I'll try to troubleshoot

+The interface is somewhat confusing, so to look for tables go to: <Server Name> > Databases > stockbox > Schemas > public > Tables